-Objective Action Responsible Officer Timeframe Policies and Procedures Fraud and Corruption Control Policy/Plan reviewed, maintained and communicated.
-CEO, Manager Corporate Services Once every 2 years <2025 Investigation Internal Investigation process established Appointment of External Investigator Process CEO, Manager Corporate Services, As required Internal Reporting Develop and maintain a fraud and corruption incident register Manager Corporate Services To be developed by July 2023 Table fraud and corruption incident register at the Audit and Risk Committee on six monthly basis.
+Objective Action Responsible Officer Timeframe Policies and Fraud and Corruption Control CEO, Manager Once every 2 Procedures Policy/Plan reviewed, maintained and communicated.
+Corporate Services years <2025 Investigation Internal Investigation process established CEO, Manager As required iii estigation Appointment of External Investigator Corporate 7.5 required Process Services, Internal Develop and maintain a fraud and Manager To be Reporting corruption incident register Corporate Services developed by July 2023 Table fraud and corruption incident register at the Audit and Risk Committee on six monthly basis.
 CEO Six monthly Disciplinary Procedures Disciplinary action, which may include termination of employment, is taken against officers involved in any misconduct in accordance with the Shire's policies.
-CEO, Managers As required External Reporting The Shire will report suspected fraudulent and corrupt conduct in accordance with the Corruption, Crime and Misconduct Act 2003, and to the Police where appropriate.
+CEO, Managers As required External Reporting The Shire will report suspected fraudulent and corrupt conduct in accordance with the Corruption, Crime and Misconduct Act 2003 , and to the Police where appropriate.
 CEO, Managers As required Civil action for recovery of losses The Shire may seek to recover any money or assets lost due to incidents of fraud and corruption where appropriate.
 CEO, Manager Corporate Services As required Review of internal controls Where fraud is detected, assess adequacy of internal controls and consider whether improvements are required.
 Manager Corporate Services As required Fidelity guarantee insurance Maintain a fidelity guarantee insurance policy, that insures the entity against the risk of loss arising from internal fraudulent conduct.
 Manager Corporate Services Ongoing